yzernik/guides/ubuntu/thundroid_full.md

 In part 2 of this guide, we will transition to the Bitcoin mainnet.
 This will be the point of no return.
 Up until now, you can just start  over.
 Experiment with testnet bitcoin.
 Open and close channels on the  testnet.
 It's important that you feel comfortable with Thundroid operations, before putting real money on the line.

-Once you switch to mainnet and send real bitcoin to your RaspiBolt, you have "skin in the game".
+Once you switch to mainnet and send real bitcoin to your Thundroid, you have "skin in the game".

 * Make sure your RaspiBolt is working as expected.
 * Get a some practice with `bitcoin-cli` and its options (see [Bitcoin Core RPC documentation](https://bitcoin-rpc.github.io/))